Cyber Civics For Families

 About This Course

-These activities come from "Year 1" which is packed with peer-to-peer lessons that call on critical thinking, ethical discussion and decision making through hands-on projects, problem solving, and role-play, all surrounding the topic of "digital citizenship" (the norms of appropriate, responsible, behavior with regard to technology use).
+These activities come from "Level 1" which is packed with peer-to-peer lessons that call on critical thinking, ethical discussion and decision making through hands-on projects, problem solving, and role-play, all surrounding the topic of "digital citizenship" (the norms of appropriate, responsible, behavior with regard to technology use).
 It grew out of this published, academic research and can be taught entirely without technology (that's because experts widely agree that the most important new media skills are social and behavioral skills).

 Frequently Asked Questions